freebirdyeah/cryptonite-taskphase2-shaan/picoCTF/Cryptography.md

 (lhs + prev) % 40 = X
 ```

-using modular arithmetic, we can find X which is `cur` value for the encrypted character and now we can just lookup `lookup1` using the `cur` value to find the decrypted character and set `prev = cur` for the succeeding character.
+Using modular arithmetic, we can find X which is `cur` value for the encrypted character and now we can just lookup `lookup1` using the `cur` value to find the decrypted character and set `prev = cur` for the succeeding character.

 On this logic I wrote this script:-